umitakkaya/stats/README.md

 ## Application overview

-This application is shipped with Docker Compose environment and requires Docker to be installed locally and running.
+This application is shipped with the Docker Compose environment and requires Docker to be installed locally and running.
 If you're not familiar with Docker or don't have it locally, please reach out to [the official website](https://www.docker.com) to learn more and follow the Docker installation instructions to install it on your platform: